ebrandi/FDD-book/content/chapters/part1/chapter-03.md

 The organize_downloads.sh script we wrote earlier uses the POSIX-compliant temporary file approach.
 It handles the vast majority of real-world filenames correctly while remaining portable across any FreeBSD system.

 Remember: **the best script is one that works reliably in your target environment**.
 Don't add bash as a dependency for edge cases you'll never hit, but don't torture yourself with POSIX constraints if you're writing personal tools on a system where bash is already installed.

-### Wrapping up

-In this section you learned the **native FreeBSD way** to automate work with portable scripts that run on any clean FreeBSD install.
-You can now write small programs with `/bin/sh`, handle arguments, test conditions, loop through files, define functions, use temporary files safely, and debug issues with simple tools.
-In your driver journey, scripts will help you repeat tests, gather logs, and package builds reliably.

-But remember: you don't need to memorize every construct or command option.
-Part of being productive in UNIX is knowing where to **find the right information at the right time**.
-Every developer, from beginner to expert, constantly looks up man pages, handbooks, and online resources.

-That's exactly what we'll cover next.
-In the following section, you'll learn how to use FreeBSD's built-in documentation, the famous FreeBSD Handbook, and the community around the project.
-These resources will become your companions as you continue your journey into device driver development.

 ## Seeking Help and Documentation in FreeBSD